liyangguang/css-houdini/README.md

 | --background-color | Background color | default: #fff |
 | --border-width | Border width | number, default: 0 |
 | --border-color | Border color | color, default: #000 |

-Tip: You can inspect the preview page to see them in action and play around with them.